BYLAWS OF THE ALUMNI ASSOCIATION OF ALLEGHENY COLLEGE

 The Association shall be known as the Alumni Association of Allegheny College.

-All persons who have matriculated at Allegheny College and who have attended for at least one term or semester hold membership in the Alumni Association.
-Persons may also be elected to honorary membership, and all persons previously elected to honorary membership will continue to be counted as members.
+All persons who have matriculated at Allegheny College and attended for at least one term or semester hold membership in the Alumni Association.
+Persons may also be elected to honorary membership by 2/3 vote of the Alumni Council.
+All persons previously elected to honorary membership will continue to be counted as members.